Endometriosis update: new drugs, diagnostics, subsidies & guidelines coming

 New drugs to manage symptoms

-Long available as a contraceptive, dienogest (Visanne) was PBS-listed for endometriosis treatment last December.
+Although privately available for a number of years, dienogest (Visanne) was PBS-listed for endometriosis treatment last December.

 Likewise, Yas and Yasmin were PBS-listed earlier this year, providing more cost-effective options.